 The inverter converts the electrical current made by your solar panels into usable electrical current for your home, so is essential to your set up.
 Upkeep is low, though they will generally not need to be serviced.
 On average, you will be charged about £200 for a system service, but you could do the yearly checks yourself and have an installer check them every 3 years or so or if you sense something is wrong.

-Solar Thermal options:
+Solar Thermal options

-As well as solar panel systems for your electricity, another option is solar thermal which would be a system to heat your water.
-It can be used for residential or commercial use and is typically 70/90% efficient with the cost of solar thermal being from £2000/£5000 for parts and installation, this technology does have government incentives that are very attractive so read our content pages about this technology if this interests you.
+As well as solar panel systems for your electricity, another option is solar thermal which would be a system to heat your water for domestic hot water (DHW) requirements.
+It can be used for residential or commercial use and is typically 70/90% efficient with the cost of solar thermal being from £2000/£5000 for parts and installation.

+This technology does have government incentives that are very attractive so read our content pages about this technology if this interests you.
 It is important to make sure you have all the right information and check that all parts and labour are accounted for in the quotations.
 The installers do have to work on some estimates and predicted increases but it’s important to check that these seem reasonable.

+Your quote should take into account anything that could drastically affect the output of your system, such as trees that will provide shade and will compromise how effective your panels will be.
 We are very careful to use certified, reputable, local installers but of course it is it still wise to be careful.
 You could check reviews and ask to speak to one of their previous customers and they should be happy to help you do this.